-The original recipe calls for you to make oat flour from gluten free oats.
+The original recipe calls for you to make oat flour from gluten-free oats.
 I already had oat flour in my fridge, so I used that instead.
-That saved me a minute or two, but in hindsight I possibly should have made the oat flour.
+That saved me a minute or two, but in hindsight, I possibly should have made the oat flour.
+You can also incorporate the oats by themself.
 By using the oat flour my bars came out a bit more dense than they would have with the oats.
-They bars are still yummy just a bit heavier.
+The bars are still yummy just a bit heavier.
 Also, depending on what your dietary restrictions are, you can use all-purpose flour!

 I hope you enjoy this recipe.
 Check the notes section to see the suggested modifications I will make with my next batch of Pumpkin Chocolate Chip Oat Bars.

 Vegan Pumpkin Chocolate Chip Oat Bars | TastyBits